-With use of currently available antiretroviral therapy (ART), most HIV-infected patients are able to achieve sustained HIV viral suppression.
-Furthermore, advances in treatment and better understanding about drug resistance make it possible to consider switching an effective regimen to an alternative regimen in some situations (see below).
-When contemplating such a switch, clinicians must consider several key principles to maintain viral suppression while addressing concerns with the current treatment.
+With currently available antiretroviral therapy (ART), most HIV-infected patients are able to achieve and maintain HIV viral suppression.
+Furthermore, advances in treatment and a better understanding of drug resistance make it possible to consider switching an effective regimen to an alternative regimen in some situations (see below).
+When considering such a switch, clinicians must consider several key principles to maintain viral suppression while addressing concerns with the current regimen.

-Reasons to Consider Regimen Switching in the Setting of Viral Suppression:
+Reasons to Consider Regimen Switching in the Setting of Viral Suppression

-- To simplify the regimen by reducing pill burden and dosing frequency to improve adherence - To enhance tolerability and decrease short- or long-term toxicity (see Adverse Effects section) - To change food or fluid requirements - To avoid parenteral administration - To minimize or address drug interaction concerns (see Drug Interactions section) - To allow for optimal use of ART during pregnancy or should pregnancy occur (see Perinatal Guidelines)1 - To reduce costs (see Cost section)
+- To simplify the regimen by reducing pill burden and dosing frequency - To enhance tolerability and decrease short- or long-term toxicity (see Adverse Events of Antiretroviral Agents and Table 15 for more in-depth discussion) - To prevent or mitigate drug-drug interactions (see Drug Interactions) - To eliminate food or fluid requirements - To allow for optimal use of ART during pregnancy or should pregnancy occur (see Perinatal Guidelines)1 - To reduce costs (see Cost Considerations and Antiretroviral Therapy) - To switch from frequent parenteral administration of enfuvirtide to an oral agent that is better tolerated

-Principles and Strategies of Regimen Switching
+General Principles of Regimen Switching

-The cardinal principle of regimen switching is to maintain viral suppression without jeopardizing future treatment options.
-If a regimen switch results in virologic failure with emergence of new resistance mutations, the patient may require more complex, difficult to follow, or expensive regimens.
-Principles for successful regimen switching are highlighted below:
+The fundamental principle of regimen switching is to maintain viral suppression without jeopardizing future treatment options (AI).
+If a regimen switch results in virologic failure with the emergence of new resistance mutations, the patient may require more complex or expensive regimens.